top of page

 SBD: In the name of Brummel! - this is too much - even for Brighton!

 B: You - you profane Scoffer!
-Brighthelmstone is not a town whose inhabitants are notorious for officious curiosity - unlike Southwell - prepare for a mighty session where I shall explain all - and at which my cousin Gordon shall not be present!
+Brighthelmstone is not a town whose inhabitants are notorious for officious curiosity - unlike Southwell - prepare for a mighty session of Hazard where I shall explain all - and at which my cousin Gordon shall not be present!

 U